milewsa3/gRPC-client-server-PoC/README.md

 This part is used to convert request calls from protocol **HTTP 1.1** to **HTTP 2.0**.

 ## Usage
 Go to folders: `server`, `proxy`, `client` and run them respectively.
 There is separate `README.md` for each component, so running whole infrastructure should not be a problem.

+There is also a way to run a whole project with `docker-compose`.
+Just run command:

+    docker-compose up -d

+Then open a browser on [http://localhost:3000/](http://localhost:3000/) and test the API.

 ## Source links
 * https://grpc.io/